April 16, 2021

 Learning is a never-ending process, but you don’t necessarily have to organize weekly training.
 Enable continuous learning experience within your team and allow consistent employee growth by releasing new and refresher content now and then.

 Don’t torture them with modules or bore them with an unattractive collection of PowerPoint slides.
-Embrace new and more effective strategies, like microlearning.
+Embrace new and more effective employee strategies, like microlearning.
 In fact, according to the Journal of Applied Psychology paper, releasing bite-sized courses and small chunks of information make learning 17% more efficient.

 Microlearning only takes a few minutes to complete, perfect for all busy bees out there.
 And since you won’t clutter your employee’s heads with too much content in just one sitting, you can release them daily or weekly, depending on your business needs.
+Here, you can deliver effective training programs for better team performance to give them that extra boost.

 EdApp has powerful tools that can help deliver your microlessons effectively and without much fuss.
 They have their spaced repetition tool, allowing learners to retake the lessons at increasing intervals until the concepts are stored completely in their long-term memory.
 It is backed by another unique feature called Brain Boost, which can identify what lessons have already been completed and which ones haven’t.